MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Invariance and Equivariance.
   - <details><summary>Digest</summary> We explore the nature of invariance and equivariance of deep learning models with the goal of better understanding the ways in which they actually capture these concepts on a formal level.
 We introduce a family of invariance and equivariance metrics that allows us to quantify these properties in a way that disentangles them from other metrics such as loss or accuracy.

-- Omnigrok: Grokking Beyond Algorithmic Data. [[paper]](https://arxiv.org/abs/2210.01117)
-  - Ziming Liu, Eric J. Michaud, Max Tegmark.
-  - Key Word: Grokking Dynamics.
-  - <details><summary>Digest</summary> Grokking, the unusual phenomenon for algorithmic datasets where generalization happens long after overfitting the training data, has remained elusive.
-We aim to understand grokking by analyzing the loss landscapes of neural networks, identifying the mismatch between training and test losses as the cause for grokking.
-We refer to this as the "LU mechanism" because training and test losses (against model weight norm) typically resemble "L" and "U", respectively.
-This simple mechanism can nicely explain many aspects of grokking: data size dependence, weight decay dependence, the emergence of representations, etc.

 - Relative representations enable zero-shot latent space communication. [[paper]](https://arxiv.org/abs/2209.15430)
   - Luca Moschella, Valentino Maiorca, Marco Fumero, Antonio Norelli, Francesco Locatello, Emanuele Rodolà.
   - Key Word: Representation Similarity; Model stitching.